Anastasiia-Zhdanova/GymMicroservices/Readme.md

 3. **Error Handling**: Custom exceptions are centrally managed by `GlobalExceptionHandler`, ensuring predictable and standardized HTTP status responses.

 4. **Code Quality**: Adherence to SOLID principles, DTO validation via **Jakarta Validation**, and efficient object mapping using **MapStruct**.

+## Task
+### Spring Boot
+**1. Based on the codebase created during the previous module, implement follow functionality:**

+1) Convert existing application to be `Spring boot Application`.

+2) Enable `actuator`.
+* Implement a few custom `health indicators`.
+* Implement a few custom metrics using `Prometheus`.
+3) Implement support for different environments (`local`, `dev`, `stg`, `prod`).
+Use Spring profiles.

+### Notes:
+1. Cover code with unit tests.
+Code should contain proper logging.
+2. Pay attention that each environment - different db properties.
+3. All functions except Create Trainer/Trainee profile.
+Should be executed only after Trainee/Trainer authentication (on this step should be checked username and password matching).